Comcast Data Breach $117.5M Settlement — File by August 14, 2026

 Filing Class Action Settlement Claims

 Please submit only truthful information.
 False claims can be rejected and may carry penalties.
-If you are unsure whether you qualify, review the official notice or contact the settlement administrator once the official settlement website is published.
+If you are unsure whether you qualify, review the official notice and FAQ at comcastbreachsettlement.com or contact the Settlement Administrator (Kroll) through the official website.
 OpenClassActions.com is a consumer news site and is not a settlement administrator or a law firm.

 For more class actions keep scrolling below.